GetStream/stream-meteor/README.md

 }
 ```

+Read more about how to use a settings.json file at the [Meteor Chef](https://themeteorchef.com/snippets/making-use-of-settings-json/)

 ###Collection integration

 Stream Meteor can automatically publish new activities to your feeds.
 To do that you only need to register the collections you want to publish with this library.